-The mission and objectives of the Partnership can be highlighted and supported by three pillars: Economic, Environmental, and Social Sustainability.
+The concept of sustainability refers to operations and development that meet the needs of the present generation without compromising or jeopardising the ability of future generations to meet their needs.
+The mission and objectives of the Partnership can be highlighted and supported by the three sustainability pillars: Economic, Environmental, and Social Sustainability.